qijianpeng/awesome-edge-computing/README.md

   compile-time simulator optimization.
 (2) SMARTS applies rigorous statistical sampling the­ory to reduce simulation turnaround by several orders of magnitude, while achieving high accuracy and confidence in estimates.

+- [SuperEdge](https://github.com/superedge/superedge): SuperEdge is an open
+  source container management system for edge computing to manage compute resources and container applications in multiple edge regions.
+These resources and applications, in the current approach, are managed as one single Kubernetes cluster.
+A native Kubernetes cluster can be easily converted to a SuperEdge cluster.

 - [WSO2-IoT Server](https://wso2.com/iot): An extension of the popular
   open-source enterprise service-oriented integration platform WSO2 server that